 &lt;sup>24 Shift-/ part-time and self-employed workers are excluded due to evidence of systematic differences in quit motivations between part-time v full-time workers (McBey & Karakowsky, 2001).
 The self-employed are excluded due to evidence of a 'self-employed job satisfaction premium' (Van der Zwan, Hessels & Rietfeld, 2018).
 The self-employed enjoy better mental health and well-being compared to similar employees (Benz and Frey, 2008; Binder and Coad, 2013; Hessels et al., 2018; Nikolova, 2019;).
+This well-being premium is often attributed to the utility of being your own boss and having autonomy and flexibility (Benz and Frey, 2008).

-This well-being premium is often attributed The data included 8 respondents from Ireland.
+25 The data included 8 respondents from Ireland.
 Excluding these workers from the analysis does not affect the results materially.

-Understanding Society dataset used in Wheatley (2021).
+per week.
+The sample characteristics are depicted in S1 in the Online Supplementary Materials.
+S1 also compares the key demographic variables of the workers in the sample to a worker sub-sample from the nationally representative UK Understanding Society dataset used in Wheatley (2021).
 Compared to Wheatley, the current sample contains a higher proportion of women, university graduates and workers in the 25-39 age bracket.
-Seven observations with missing values are excluded from the main analysis (65 observations when controls are included).
+Seven observations with missing values are excluded from the base analysis (65 observations when controls are included).
 S2 provides further information on the missing value distribution for independent and control variables.
 No discernible pattern is detectable.

-2.2 Measures
+3.2 Measures